Last updated: May 9, 2026

 How much can you borrow when you remortgage?

-When you remortgage to a new lender, you’ll be making a new mortgage application.
+When you remortgage with a new lender, you’ll be making a new mortgage application.
 The amount you can borrow with a mortgage is determined by an affordability assessment and credit check.
-This is because when you a buy a home, the lender will have rules and policies that are set around the Loan-to-Value (LTV).
+This is because when you buy a home, the lender will have rules and policies that are set around the Loan-to-Value (LTV).

 Loan to Value (LTV) is expressed as a percentage, and it reflects the size of the mortgage loan you need as a proportion of the value of the home you want to buy, or in this case, remortgage.
 The lower your loan size as a proportion of your property value, the lower the LTV.